 - Rich data that can identify who is and isn’t engaging with the reminders

 With detailed analytics, HR departments have insight into what works and what doesn’t to continuously improve their communication strategy.

 Send Confirmation Campaigns

 Consistent communication is the key to success.
-Colleagues need to be reminded what the program offers with regular prompts, notifications, and other messages.
+Colleagues need to be reminded of what the program offers with regular prompts, notifications, and other messages.
 Communication from the top level is also important as people will be more likely to participate if they know there is support from all levels of management.

 Distribute Employee Surveys

-You can create, distribute, and collect feedback in mere minutes using a pre-determined list of employees.
+You can create, distribute, and collect feedback in mere minutes using a predetermined list of employees.
 If and when people don’t send responses, you can even automate reminders.